aakashns/jshtml/README.md

 `jshtml` is a lightweight library for writing clean and performant HTML in pure JavaScript.
 Create HTML elements and custom components naturally using JavaScript arrays and functions, then render them to spec-compliant HTML strings or serializable JSON.
-Use `jshtml` in place of HTML templates (like Mustache, EJS, etc.) and JSX to construct and generate HTML within
+Use `jshtml` in place of HTML templates (like Mustache, Handlebars, EJS, etc.) JSX to construct and generate HTML within
 JavaScript code.

 `jshtml` provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation